pivotal-cf/docs-pivotalcf-console/README.md

 content.

-If you are planning to initiate a large documentation effort, please coordinate with the TAS docs team in advance to make sure we're not going to step on each other.
-You can reach the docs team on Slack: #tas-docs-team
+If you are planning to initiate a large documentation effort, please coordinate with the docs team in advance to make sure we're not going to step on each other.
+You can reach the docs team #tas-docs-team on Slack.

 If you are trying to figure out where a particular bit of information should live, please reach out and ask.
 We're happy to help you ensure information